★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 Important disclosure: Many Central Tucson Real Estate parcels sit inside Historic Preservation Zoning (HPZ) overlays.
 New construction, additions, and even exterior modifications inside HPZ boundaries require Tucson Historic Preservation Office review and approval.
 Verify HPZ status and any deed restrictions before signing a custom-build contract.
 Title companies will pull this, but a competent agent will confirm it before earnest money goes hard.

 Central Tucson Real Estate attached housing concentrates in four corridors: downtown loft conversions (85701), Sam Hughes Place condos near 6th and Campbell (85719), Villa Catalina and the Country Club Road historic condo corridor (85716), and mid-century courtyard condos along Speedway and Grant.
-Pricing runs from entry-level investor condos around $175,000 to penthouse loft conversions above $700,000 in 85701.
+Pricing runs from entry-level investor Central Tucson condos at $170,000 to penthouse loft conversions above $735,000 in 85701.
+Active inventory now runs 198 listings across the six-ZIP submarket.

 Active Listings